Multi-family Residential Customer Drought Portal

 Drought information for Multi-family Residential (MFR) Customers

 This webpage provides Goleta Water District Multi-family Residential (MFR) Customers with up-to-date statistics and information on current water supplies, demand, and the effect of the ongoing drought on the Goleta Valley.
 The MFR customer class includes District customers with water service for residential housing where multiple separate housing units are contained within one building or complex.
 Customers grouped into this category include apartments, condominiums, and retirement communities.
-10% of customer accounts were classified as MFR as of May 2015, and 13% of Goleta Water District’s total water use.
+MFR customers account for 10% of total accounts, and 13% of total District water use.

 Conservation to Date

-The District is currently in a Stage III Water Shortage Emergency and is targeting a 35% reduction in demand from its customers, including MFR customers, to help ensure adequate water supplies remain available.
-MFR water use decreased by 12% in 2015 compared to 2013, but as the drought deepens, additional conservation is needed.
+The District is currently in a Stage III Water Shortage Emergency and is targeting a 35% reduction in water use from its customers, including MFR customers, to help ensure adequate water supplies remain available.
+MFR water use decreased by 9% in 2017 compared to 2013 and as the drought deepens, continued conservation is needed.

 Click here for the % Change in MFR Use PDF.

 MFR REBATE PROGRAMS